benbakelaar/public_data/taep-metadata-application-profile.md

-Contributing Institution: Rutgers University
+# Contributing Institution: Rutgers University

+## Mandatory Elements
-Mandatory Elements: The following 7 elements have been adapted from Dublin Core and the Text Encoding Initiative (TEI) for the purposes of describing metadata for Correspondences within the larger Thomas A. Edison Papers (TAEP).
+The following 7 elements have been adapted from Dublin Core and the Text Encoding Initiative (TEI) for the purposes of describing metadata for Correspondences within the larger Thomas A. Edison Papers (TAEP).
 In order to ensure consistency and interoperability with TAEP's existing database, the following elements are mandatory for every correspondence record:
-Title
+$ Title
-Identifier
+$ Identifier
-Subject
+$ Subject
-Publisher
+$ Publisher
-Source
+$ Source
-Date
+$ Date
-Correspondence Description
+$ Correspondence Description
-Relation
+$ Relation

 The following refinements to 'Relation' are mandatory in all correspondence records:
-Is Part Of
+$ Is Part Of
-Has Part
+$ Has Part

 Title: